 - Neck and jaw

-If you think that you might be a good candidate for liposculpting, consult with a plastic surgeon like Dr. Thomas F. Crais to figure out your best options.
+If you think that you might be a good candidate for liposculpting, consult with a plastic surgeon like Dr. Tom F. Crais to figure out your best options.